wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 # TreeStore Capabilities
-Capabilities are interface contracts which are invoked by the file system provider nodes to process a PowerShell file system command.
+Capabilities are interface contracts which are invoked by the file system provider nodes to process a PowerShell command.
 Most capabilities match to a single PowerShell command but some are used at multiple places.

 ## Path Traversal
 Path traversal means that a PowerShell provider path is mapped to a TreeStore provider node (leaf or container).
 It is necessary that the names of nodes are unique under a parent node.
 Traversal of a path always uses the names and no other properties of the nodes payload to identify every node.

+Path trabvesal is the most basio of teh capabilities and is required if mor than a  root node is provided by the file system.

 ## ICmdletProvider Parameter
 To each method implementing a node operation the current instance of [ `CmdletProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.cmdletprovider) is given.
 This allows the nodes code to access many of the file system current state and functions like: